-The walk audit download provides step-by-step instructions and checklists for examining intersections, sidewalks, driver behavior, public safety and more.
-Since the survey is user-directed, the walk audit can take as little or as much time as desired by, say, spending 15 minutes at one busy corner or devoting several hours to documenting several roadways in a neighborhood.
+Since the walk audit survey is user-directed, it can take as little or as much time as desired by, say, spending 15 minutes at one busy corner or devoting several hours to documenting several roadways in a neighborhood.

 The documented results can be shared with elected officials and other local leaders when advocating for such safe streets features as sidewalks, crosswalks and properly timed traffic lights.

 Find this page again by using the URL AARP.org/WalkAudit.

 Coming This Spring: The AARP Walk Audit Tool Kit and worksheets in Spanish

 Find articles, publications and more